dot-legal/reference/demo-library/forms/confidentiality/mutual-non-disclosure.md

 Incorporate <https://projectbreeze.azurewebsites.net/demo-library/provisions/general/assignment>.

-This document is governed by the laws of `the Province of British Columbia and the laws of Canada`, without regard to its principles of conflicts of law.
+This document is governed by the laws of `the Province of British Columbia and the laws of Canada`.

 ## Signature

-The parties are signing this agreement on `September 15, 2021`.
+Signed by the following parties:

+`Party A`